 - Discuss candidates' materials as a search team

 - Determine which candidates the committee would like to interview

-- In PageUp complete reasons for non-selection in the applicant flow log for all applicants that have not been chosen to interview
+- In PageUp enter reasons for non-selection for all applicants that have not been chosen to interview

 Enter reasons of non-selection for applicants not moving forward in the process.